 We conferred with Mr. Rotunno.
 He is the Vice President of Arcadis.
 Arcadis describes itself as being a "leading company delivering intelligence-driven sustainable design, engineering, and consultancy solutions for natural and built assets."
-Mr. Rotunno advised that Arcadis works directly with utilities and governmental entities, and that its business model is as a neutral advisor regarding engineering matters.
+Mr. Rotunno has previously advised that Arcadis works directly with utilities and governmental entities, and that its business model is as a neutral advisor regarding engineering matters.
 He advised that Arcadis does not do business with any of the respondents or subconsultants to this solicitation.
-He stated that he has interacted with some of the respondents or subconsultants to the respondents to this solicitation, but that these interactions have been limited to his past professional work.
 Mr. Rotunno further advised that neither he nor any of his immediate family members have any current ownership, financial interest, or other business interactions with any of the respondents or subconsultants to this solicitation.
+Mr. Rotunno believes that he can be fair and impartial when evaluating the respondents to this solicitation.